Five Things You Should Know about Prediabetes

 - People with a sedentary lifestyle

-As we have mentioned previously, one of the problems of diabetes and prediabetes is that symptoms may not be clear for a long time.
+As we have said before, one of the problems of diabetes and prediabetes is that symptoms may not be clear for a long time.

 - Constant infections

 As we can see, these are vague and general symptoms.
 They’re not serious and don’t interfere with everyday life.
 However, this doesn’t mean we shouldn’t pay attention to them.
 The most important thing is to remember your regular checkups and let your doctor know if you have any of these symptoms.

 Types of tests to find out if you have prediabetes

 - Blood sugar tests while fasting, are the most common types of screening ones.
 Furthermore, these are based on a simple one to measure glucose levels and done 8 hours after fasting.
 You’re considered prediabetic if your levels are between 100 and 125 milligrams.

 - The other test is based on glucose tolerance.
 After drinking a sugary drink, another blood test is taken 2 hours afterward to see how our body processes it.
 A person’s prediabetic if the levels are between 140 and 200 milligrams.

 Is it possible to reverse it?
 How?

 Change your lifestyle and follow your doctor’s orders and you can prevent or control diabetes.
 Put the following into practice:

 - Firstly, base your diet on the Mediterranean diet.
 That means using olive oil, eating vegetables and dried fruit, legumes, fresh fruit, etc.